A4232 road: Ely Spur

 The Ely Spur was planned to run from a new interchange on the Ely Link Road to the Ely Bridge Roundabout on the A48.
-It was only 1.2 km in length, but it would have reduced through traffic in the residential area of Ely, namely on Cowbridge Road West traveling to and from the A48.
+It was only 1.2 km in length, but it would have reduced through traffic in the residential area of Ely, namely on Cowbridge Road West travelling to and from the A48.
 But it has now been announced that this proposal has now been officially abandoned.